11 May 7 FOODS THAT HELP ACNE (20+ STUDIES): BACKED BY SCIENCE (2022)11 minute read

 Although zinc supplements can improve acne , you don’t necessarily need to start popping pills.
 Instead, focus on including lots of zinc-rich foods in your diet.

 The best source of zinc is oysters!
 But if you don’t fancy those, don’t worry.
-You can also find it in beef, chicken, pumpkin seeds, cashews and chickpeas.
+You can also find it in beef, chicken, eggs and other animal foods.

 Take action: Eat at least one food rich in zinc daily.
 If you like oysters, treat yourself to some of those too.

 7) Green tea

 Green tea contains a special compound called EGCG, which has acne-fighting potential.
 In one trial, 64 women took EGCG supplements.
 After four weeks, they had less acne around their nose, mouth and chin .

 We need to consider that supplements are stronger than tea.
 In fact, the daily dose of EGCG used in this trial was the equivalent of drinking nine cups of green tea!
 Green tea also contains caffeine, so you don’t want to drink nine cups every day.

 It’s still worth enjoying green tea regularly, though, as it’s rich in other skin-supporting antioxidants.
 We also know that when applied to the skin, green tea can help to reduce oil production —and scientists are still uncovering if it has the same effect when consumed as a drink .